rehierl/node-tree-outliner/1-1-1-graph-theory/1-0-core-definitions.md

 Note that the focus of graph theory is in general on undirected graphs.
 In contrary to that, the focus of this discussion is on directed graphs.

-Note that, in the context of this discussion, a graph is in general assumed to have the following characteristics: a homogenous set of finitely many vertices, a directed graph with consistent semantics over its edges, not a null graph, not an edgeless multigraph, acyclic and oriented (i.e. asymmetric).
+Note that, in the context of this discussion, a graph is in general expected to have the following characteristics: a homogenous set of finitely many vertices, a directed graph with consistent semantics over its edges, not a null graph, not an edgeless multigraph, acyclic and oriented.

 <!-- ======================================================================= -->
 ## undirected graphs